Bacio Divino Cellars - Janzen

 By even the sophisticated standards of Napa Valley, Claus Janzen is a most unique asset to the valley’s wine community.

 Born in Germany, Claus and his family moved to Canada in his infancy.
-Claus attended school in Canada and immediately after college moved to Switzerland where he worked in a number of high caliber hotels.
-During his stint as a hotelier, Claus became interested in wines, and in particular, the great Burgundies and Rhônes of France.
+Claus attended school in Canada and immediately after college, moved to Switzerland where he worked in a number of high caliber hotels.
+During his stint as an hotelier, Claus became interested in wines, and in particular, the great Burgundies and Rhônes of France.